logiqai/helm-charts/README.md

 S3 providers may have restrictions on bucket name for e.g. AWS S3 bucket names are globally unique.
 {% endhint %}

 LOGIQ server provides Ingest, log tailing, data indexing, query and search capabilities.
-You can use the [logiqbox LOGIQ CLI](https://docs.logiq.ai/logiq-cli) for accessing the above features.
+You can use [logiqctl - LOGIQ command line toolkit](https://docs.logiq.ai/logiqctl) for accessing the above features.

 ### 3.2 - Install LOGIQ server certificates and Client CA `[OPTIONAL]`

 LOGIQ supports TLS for all ingest.
 We also enable non-TLS ports by default.
 It is however recommended that  non-TLS ports not be used unless running in a secure VPC or cluster.
 The certificates can be provided to the cluster using K8S secrets.
 Replace the template sections below with your Base64 encoded secret files.

-{% hint style="info" %}
 If you skip this step, LOGIQ server automatically generates a ca and a pair of client and server certificates for you to use. you can get them from the ingest server pods under the folder `/flash/certs`
-{% endhint %}

 ```yaml
 apiVersion: v1